 Doctoral student employment

-Guide for recruiting manager when recruiting doctoral student.
+Guide for recruiting manager and supervisor when recruiting doctoral student.
 KTH’s ambition is to be an internationally-recognised technical university.
 In addition to complying with the legislation and regulations that apply to us as a public authority employer, it is important that our recruitment activities are strategic, structured and far-sighted.

 1. Prior to recruitment